About Joe’s and Ali’s content creation process

-Joe Gannon works with online creators like YouTuber Ali Abdaal to repurpose his video content across various social media channels.
-Joe uses Subly to maximise the impact of Ali's work, to reach an even wider audience and to have an efficient workflow.
+Joe Gannon works with online creators like YouTuber, Ali Abdaal, to repurpose and optimise his video content across various social channels.
+Joe uses Subly to add captions and maximise the impact of Ali's work, to reach an even wider audience and to have an efficient workflow.

 With over 1.5 million YouTube subscribers, Ali prioritises expanding his content’s lifespan on social media through the help of subtitles and SRT files to keep up with his audience.
 For him, repurposing social media videos with burned-in captions in the form of 'fire moments', as he calls them, is crucial.
-This way, he makes sure he's keeping all his audiences engaged across the multitude of platforms they use.
+This way, he makes sure he's keeping all of his audiences engaged across the multitude of platforms.

-Smoothly running his YouTube channel and podcast series alongside his social media can be a challenge, especially when they need to also resize and add captions to each piece of content.
+Although, smoothly running his YouTube channel and podcast series alongside his social media can be a challenge, especially when they need to also resize and add captions to each piece of content.

-Together with his team and Joe, they’ve cracked a secret formula that enabled them to drive value without compromising their consistency or quality of their social media videos and content.
-And, without spending any more time than needed on editing!
+Together with his team and Joe, they’ve cracked a secret formula that enables them to drive value without compromising the consistency or quality of their social media videos and content.
+And, without spending any more time than needed on editing and adding captions!

-Content creators will spend days editing a single video.
+Content creators will spend days adding captions and editing subtitles on one video.
 Perhaps, even weeks.
 For Joe, this wasn’t a good enough option, so he set out to create a better workflow.